-This test is used to evaluate:

-- Anaemia (decrease of red blood cells);

-- Polycythaemia (increase in red blood cells);

-- Dehydration.

-Haematocrit is a measurement of the proportion of blood that is made up of red blood cells.
+Why get tested?
+This test is used to evaluate: anaemia (decrease of red blood cells), polycythaemia (increase in red blood cells), dehydration What is being tested?
+Hematocrit is a measurement of the proportion of blood that is made up of red blood cells.
 The value is expressed as a percentage or fraction of cells in blood.
-For example, a haematocrit value of 40% means that there are 40 millilitres of red blood cells in 100 millilitres of blood.
+For example, a hematocrit value of 40% means that there are 40 milliliters of red blood cells in 100 milliliters of blood.

+What does the test result mean?
 Decreased haematocrit indicates anaemia, such as that caused by iron deficiency.
 Further testing may be necessary to determine the exact cause of the anaemia.
 Other conditions that can result in a low haematocrit include vitamin or mineral deficiencies, recent bleeding, cirrhosis of the liver, and malignancies.
 The most common cause of increased haematocrit is dehydration, and with adequate fluid intake, the haematocrit returns to normal.
-However, it may reflect a condition called polycythemia vera - that is, when a person has more than the normal number of red blood cells.
+However, it may reflect a condition called polycythemia vera -that is, when a person has more than the normal number of red blood cells.
 This can be due to a problem with the bone marrow or, more commonly, as compensation for inadequate lung function (the bone marrow manufacturers more red blood cells in order to carry enough oxygen throughout your body).
 Anytime a haematocrit is persistently high, the cause should be determined in consultation with a doctor.

-Haemoglobin

-If you have anaemia (too few red blood cells) or polycythaemia (too many red blood cells), to assess its severity, and to monitor response to treatment
+Haemoglobin Why get tested?
+If you have anaemia (too few red blood cells) or polycythaemia (too many red blood cells), to assess its severity, and to monitor response to treatment What is being tested?
 This test measures the amount of haemoglobin (a protein found in red blood cells) in your blood and is a good indication of your blood's ability to carry oxygen throughout your body.
 Haemoglobin carries oxygen to cells from the lungs.
-If your haemoglobin levels are low, you have anaemia, a condition in which your body is not getting enough oxygen, causing fatigue and weakness

-Page 10

-Normal values in an adult are approximately 120 to 180 grams per litre (12 to 18 g/dL) of blood but are influenced by the age, sex, and ethnic origin in the person.
-Above-normal haemoglobin levels may be the result of:
+If your haemoglobin levels are low, you have anaemia, a condition in which your body is not getting enough oxygen, causing fatigue and weakness What does the test result mean?
+Normal values in an adult are approximately 120 to 180 grams per litre (12 to 18 g/dL) of blood but are influenced by the age, sex and ethnic origin in the person.
+Above-normal haemoglobin levels may be the result of: dehydration, excess production of red blood cells in the bone marrow,

-- Dehydration;

-- Excess production of red blood cells in the bone marrow;

-- Severe lung disease; or,

-- Several other conditions.
+- marrow, - severe lung disease, or several other conditions.